 Florida remains one of the most desirable vacation destinations in the U.S. Offering Disney World, clear sandy beaches and endless summer days, Florida is on every family’s vacation bucket list — especially during winter months.
 Vacationing in an RV is a great way to adventure with family while saving money on expensive hotel rooms.
-Here is a list of some of the best family-friendly RV Campgrounds that Florida has to offer.
+Here is a list of some of the best family-friendly Campgrounds and RV parks that Florida has to offer.

 - Boardwalk RV: Homestead, Florida